Iron mines and mining

 Identifier: SC MS 0084-2

-Overview The Birkinbine Engineering Company got its start through Henry P. M. Birkinbine.
+Abstract The Birkinbine Engineering Company got its start through Henry P. M. Birkinbine.
 His son, John, gained early engineering experience through various water supply projects in and around Philadelphia; this experience later helped direct the Birkinbine Engineering Company’s involvement in many water-related projects around the country in the late 19th century as part of the improved public sanitation initiatives.
-The Birkinbine firm also specialized in mining engineering, both in the United States...
+The Birkinbine firm also specialized in mining engineering, both in the United...

 Collection — Box Photo 0011.01